GLOBAL SELLING BLOG

 Cargo is offloaded from the initial vessel and is held at the transshipment port for transfer to the next vessel.

-Customs and documentation:
+Customs and documentation process:

 At the transshipment port, customs and other regulatory authorities verify the cargo and ensure that documentation is in order for the transfer of cargo to the next vessel.

 Cargo is transferred to the next vessel for transportation to its final destination.
-This can involve loading it onto a new vessel or moving it to another mode of transportation such as a truck or plane.
+This can involve loading it onto a new vessel or moving it to another mode of transportation, such as a truck or plane.

 Cargo is loaded onto the next vessel for transport to its final destination.

-Need of transshipment in transportation of goods
+Need for transshipment in transportation of goods

 There are several reasons why transshipment may be necessary in the transportation of goods: